 Press this button to cancel slides setup.

 You can designate meeting admins to help you with the meeting.
-They will have the same rights as you except for deleting the meeting.
-They may modify the meeting, book the next meeting in the series and manage the meeting admins (even remove themselves from the list).
+They will have the same rights as you.
+They may modify the meeting, delete it, book the next meeting in the series, and manage the meeting admins (even remove themselves from the list).

 Here you can manage your subscriptions and your communities.

 To subscribe to a community you have to give its name.
 While typing you will see suggestions based on known public communities, but you can ignore them when subscribing to non-public ones.
 If the community requires an access key, you have to provide it.

 Here you can change your profile information, password, default time zone, or delete your account, if you want.

 Just after entering a meeting room you will be asked to say something to test your microphone.
 Even if the meeting has already started, other participants will not hear this test.
 If SpeakApp does not hear your it will display an error message along with some advice.
 Please follow this advice.